MajorZiploc/tooling_notes/art/blender/notes.md

 export UV map on texture to make easier to see when creating textures in krita:
 UV Editor -> UV -> Export UV Layout

-Manual seams approach:
-1. apply scale
-2. project from view (select all faces) - creates a clean slate
-3. mark seams
-  can help select common seams quickier with:
-    Edit Mode - Edge mode -- almost_top_menu: Select -> Select Sharp Edges
-4. unwrap (in UVEditor select all faces; u (unwrap))

 Quick and Dirty - best for if you plan to paint straight in blender
 NOTE:
-  start with a single color texture such as #00000000 only include meshes you need remember to include any partial geometry you may need
+  only include meshes you need
-    ex: under head next to neck should be part of main_texture not face_texture resize any geometry that isnt needed to be smaller and size up any geometry that needs more detail
-    TODO: look into an automatic way of achieving this or something close enough to this
-    GOOD_ENOUGH:
-      deselect faces that need way less pixels before smart uv unwrap
-        NOTE: unwrap all these deselected faces and scale down and off canvas so that its easier to find them after flats to place in proper spots when painting flats its best to keep these faces hidden so that paint doesnt get where it shouldnt be then manual unwrap them
-      this work flow should be limited to a small time box of around 5-15 mins to get the most bang for buck
   GOOD_ENOUGH_BETTER:
-    0 a pass of smart uv unwrap of all faces and place it outside of the texture 1 a pass where i only select the faces where i want alot of detail and let them take the most image space 2 a pass of all faces that need almost no space
+  0 a pass of smart uv unwrap of all faces and place it outside of the texture 1 a pass where only select the faces that need alot of detail and let them take the most image space 2 a pass of all faces that need almost no space
+  3 a pass of all faces that need mid space
+  NOTE for 1-3 steps above: for when scaling smart UV unwraps - you will get overlapping faces if you scale down
+    1 scale down
+    2 Pack Islands
+      uncheck Scale at top
+      adjust Margin as needed

+Tool setting starting points:
-    3 a pass of all faces that need mid space smart UV unwrap -- Object Mode: select all meshs -> Edit Mode: deselect then select all -> U -> smart UV unwrap good starting point:
+  smart UV unwrap -- Object Mode: select all meshes -> Edit Mode: deselect then select all -> U -> smart UV unwrap
+    good starting point:
     Rotation Method: Axis-aligned (Horizontally)
     Margin Method: Scaled
     Margin: 0.002
-Optional: -- try without, if get weird results during flats, then try this UV -> Average Islands Scale
   Pack Islands
     ensure each island has enough padding around it so that flats dont spill over on different islands and ensure you align faces horizontally or vertically